-- Veteran: A student who is a verteran must submit a copy of their DD-214 discharge papers.
+- Veteran: A student who is a veteran must submit a copy of their DD-214 discharge papers.
 18 months of active duty is required to be exempt from the parietal rule.

 - Married or a Single Parent: Student must submit a copy of their marriage certificate or child’s birth certificate along with a copy of the most recent tax return showing that child(ren) as a dependent.
 The student's spouse or child must reside with the student within the 50 driving mile commuter radius (see below) in order to qualify for this exemption.

 - Commuting: To commute to the Athens campus, the student must reside with their parent(s) or a legal guardian whose permanent residence (as defined by Ohio University guidelines) is within 50 driving miles of Athens (1 Park Place, Athens, OH).
 A “permanent residence” is defined as a dwelling that has been owned, maintained, and inhabited for a minimum of 24 months by the parent or legal guardian.
 The address must be the same as what is listed on the student admissions application as well.
 If the family has changed residences since the admission application, verification of ownership/residency and employment verification must be provided.

 - Other: Students requesting an exemption/termination for “other” reasons including extenuating circumstances should provide detailed explanation and documentation of their particular situation.
 “Other” categories include but are not limited to: